-Windows and Linux users can visit Oracle to download a version of Java SE 6/7 JDK for your specific operating system.
+Windows and Linux users can visit Oracle to download a version of Java SE 7 JDK or Java SE 8 JDK for your specific operating system.
 Both 32- and 64-bit versions are available for nearly every platform.

 Mac users must register as a developer with Apple to get the JDK for Mac.
 If you already have an Apple ID this should not be a problem.
-The product named Java for OS X 2013-004 Developer Package is what you probably want.
+The product named Java for OS X 2013-005 Developer Package is what you probably want.
 But, you should also check out the docs from Oracle.
-Or you can just download from the same Java SE 6/7 JDK link as Windows and Linux from above.

 Also, if you open Terminal on the Mac and type “javac”, you will receive the message: No Java runtime present, requesting install.